will-sdk/ios-assignment/README.md

 * Screen rotation should be allowed
 * Language must be Swift
 * Compatible with the 2 latest major versions of iOS
+* Architecture must be MVVM + RxSwift
-* 3rd party libraries are forbidden.
+* 3rd party libraries are forbidden. (except RxSwift and SnapKit)

 ## Assessment:
 Once submitted, your solution will be checked on the requirements/restrictions mentioned above as well as: